Quantum Brilliance: Shaping the Future of Room-Temperature Quantum Computing

 Framework to evaluate strong science-based startups: The three C’s.

-• Credibility: You need to demonstrate clear units of commercial and technical progress to reach meaningful value inflection milestones.
+- Credibility: You need to demonstrate clear units of commercial and technical progress to reach meaningful value inflection milestones.

 How Do Your Diamond Accelerators Work?
 (Mark Mattingley-Scott)

-Removing two carbon atoms from a diamond’s lattice and inserting only one nitrogen atom back creates a so-called nitrogen-vacancy (NV) center: a structural defect that can be used to build a qubit – the fundamental processing unit of a quantum computer.
+Removing two carbon atoms from a diamond’s lattice and inserting only one nitrogen atom back creates a so-called nitrogen-vacancy (NV) center: a structural defect that can be used to build a qubit—the fundamental processing unit of a quantum computer.

 The magic about these qubits is that they feature decent coherence even at room temperature.
-Whereas other approaches like superconducting or ion trap quantum computers need lots of surrounding infrastructure – cryogenic equipment for cooling or strong laser systems to keep ions or atoms in place – to maintain coherence, this comes for free when using diamonds.
+Whereas other approaches like superconducting or ion trap quantum computers need lots of surrounding infrastructure—cryogenic equipment for cooling or strong laser systems to keep ions or atoms in place—to maintain coherence, this comes for free when using diamonds.

-NV-centers are traditionally created by ion implantation – shooting nitrogen atoms at a diamond – hoping that a handful of vacancies will be usable as qubits.
-Everyone thought this wouldn’t scale – and previous quantum computing players dismissed diamond quantum computers.
-However, QB found an atom-scale fabrication technique to precisely position NV centers inside a diamond matrix – much like arranging transistors on a chip.
+NV-centers are traditionally created by ion implantation, shooting nitrogen atoms at a diamond, hoping that a handful of vacancies will be usable as qubits.
+Everyone thought this wouldn’t scale, and previous quantum computing players dismissed diamond quantum computers.
+However, QB found an atom-scale fabrication technique to precisely position NV centers inside a diamond matrix—much like arranging transistors on a chip.
 It’s a game-changer for scaling to a larger number of qubits.

 Yet, our goal is not to compete with supercomputers.
 The question here really is: What’s the minimal number of qubits you need to achieve quantum utility?
 To build a quantum processing unit (QPU) that outperforms a GPU of the same size, weight, or power for particular tasks?

 Like a GPU outperforms a CPU only for specific tasks, our goal is to build a QPU that performs specific tasks, e.g., in machine learning or molecular dynamics simulation, faster or more accurately than comparable GPUs or CPUs.
-Like a GPU accelerates graphics, our QPUs accelerate certain quantum computations – that’s why we call them quantum accelerators.
+Like a GPU accelerates graphics, our QPUs accelerate certain quantum computations—that’s why we call them quantum accelerators.

 On a personal note, I first got into quantum computing at IBM because it was exciting.
-I then switched for QB as I saw it could have a far more immediate and far-reaching impact.
+I then switched to QB as I saw it could have a far more immediate and far-reaching impact.

 Thinking about deep tech: Look for a technology that gives a massive benefit at scale, and that relates to something you’ve already done before or where you could leverage past experiences from other areas.